rossprogram/rossprogram.github.io/arrival/usa/index.md

 # Travel

-Participants are expected to arrive at our dormitory in Columbus before 5:00 PM on Sunday, June 23.
+Participants are expected to arrive at our dormitory in Columbus
+<p style="color:#FF0000";>before 5:00 PM on Sunday, June 23</p>.

 - FLYING to the Columbus Airport (CMH):  Ross staff members will be in the baggage claim area to meet participants as they arrive.  <br>